Submission Guidelines

 At the risk of seeming insufficiently obsessive, we have decided to mount exploratory expeditions into other unlikely Arts & Sciences.

 Our first such effort will be The Journal of Unlikely Architecture.
 You can find the submission guidelines for JoUA here.
+Submissions are now closed, and the issue will appear in August 2013.

 Word limit: